 frameworks supporting the representations of relationships between entities.
 The field is known as

 formal semantics in knowledge representation circles.
 One of most immediately available example of

 entity relationships and their potential for improving searches is the

 is_a relationship, which aims to cover the Parent / Child relationship that holds between 2 entities.
 For instance:

 classes are directly asserted (placed) under a parent class if and only if the rule

 new class is a child of the parent Class.
 'Orchids', which in this hierarchy.

-While working on small structured vocabularies, it is still possible to detect potential errors but this approach does not scale to support real life semantic artefacts which support complex biological and biomedical information systems.
-Languages (RDF,SKOS,OWL,) exist to provide the expressivity required to axiomatize relations between entities.
-In turns, building on these formal rules and associated proofers, automatic classifiers known as reasoner can inspect semantics artefacts to detect inconsistencies and to suggest parent classes.
+While working on small structured vocabularies, it is still possible to detect potential errors, but this approach does not scale to support real life semantic artefacts which support complex biological and biomedical information systems.
+Languages (RDF,SKOS,OWL) exist to provide the expressivity required to axiomatize relations between entities.
+In turn, building on these formal rules and associated proofers, automatic classifiers known as reasoner can inspect semantics artefacts to detect inconsistencies and to suggest parent classes.
 This is a step known as 'inference' where new knowledge is produced by the software agent rather than direct assertion by humans.
 This provide a significant support, even if far from supporting all the subtleties of actual knowledge.

 6 important features to consider where selecting an semantic artefact for making FAIR datasets: